-There are a lot of invisible dog fences on the market – the idea being it’s often easier to stake out wires or just have a signal that is transmitted 360 degrees around a given area than to actually put in a fence.
+There are many invisible dog fences on the market – the idea is it’s often easier to stake out wires or have a signal transmitted 360 degrees around a given area than actually to put in a fence.

 It is definitely cheaper and easier, but is it a good idea?

 The best invisible dog fence you’ll find will offer safety, expandable ranges, “keep out” areas, and the wired invisible fences can be expanded to cover areas as large as 25 acres.

 Some of the wireless invisible dog fences are even portable, so you can safely travel with your dogs with the knowledge that you can set up a 360-degree safe zone around an RV or camping site, for example.

 We have had great success with invisible dog fences.
 At any given time, we often have an assortment of dogs that will jump a fence or make a breakthrough an open gate.
 We view the invisible dog fence as an affordable and safe backup for our physical fences.